-During the year ended January 31, 2012, the Company earned interest income of \$15,690 on cash and cash equivalents on hand.
-This compares to \$6,027 earned during the year ended January 31, 2011 when the Company had less cash on hand.
+During the three months ended April 30, 2012, the Company earned interest income of \$974 on cash equivalents on hand.
+This compares to \$4,509 earned during the three months ended April 30, 2011 when the Company held more cash and cash equivalents.

-As a result of completing eligible exploration expenditures during the year ended January 31, 2012, and renunciation of the tax benefits related to a flow-through private placement completed during fiscal 2011, the Company reduced its outstanding flow-through share liability related to this flow-through financing by \$235,150 during the period and recorded this same amount as a flow-through share liability reversal.
-This compares to a flow-through share liability reversal of \$40,207 recorded during the same period a year prior for eligible exploration expenditures completed during the fourth quarter of fiscal 2011.
+As a result of completing eligible exploration expenditures during the three months ended April 30, 2011, and renunciation of the tax benefits related to a flow-through private placement completed during calendar 2010, the Company reduced its outstanding flow-through share liability related to this flow-through financing by \$78,153 during the period and recorded this same amount as a flow-through share liability reversal.
+There was no comparable recovery during the three months ended April 30, 2012.

-As a result of the foregoing, the Company recorded a comprehensive loss for the year ended January 31, 2012 of \$29,915 as compared to a loss of \$468,434 during the comparable period a year prior.
+As a result of the foregoing, the Company recorded a comprehensive loss for the three months ended April 30, 2012 of \$39,742 as compared to comprehensive income of \$37,596 during the comparable period a year prior.